infotorch/covid19-australia-api/README.md

 The data is sourced from the various website of state government health and other departments and parsed into a format.
 We crawl the websites every 10-15 minutes so updates should be frequent and regular.

+Our crawl of Australian data tends to outpace the official federal governemtn stats at `health.gov.au` by 24-48 hours or more

 We will also be providing a backfill of international data using the [ECDC dataset](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide)

 ## Details